Paramontroseite: Possible applications

 Autophagy is a process of cellular degradation that is essential in preserving homeostasis of cells.

 It is often thought that when autophagosomes encapsulate and trap inorganic nanoparticles they may be unable to degrade them and the cell's well-being may be threatened.

 However, experiments have shown that nanocrystals of paramontroseite induce cyto-protective autophagy in cultured HeLa cells.

 It is possible that this may have value in therapies.

 Montroseite and paramontroseite microspheres have been synthesized by hydrothermal carbonization of sucrose and calcinated to form V2O3-VO2-C core-shell microspheres.

 These have been used experimentally as cathode materials for a lithium-ion battery.

 Y. Xu and colleagues of the University of Science and Technology of China have shown that synthetic montroseite VOOH hollow structures can convert topochemically to paramontroseite without altering the size and appearance of the structures.

-Both forms appears to have potential in lithium ion batteries as anode materials.
+Both forms appear to have potential in lithium-ion batteries as anode materials.

 Monoclinic vanadium dioxide VO2(M) is potentially of great value for applications such as intelligent temperature sensors and smart windows.

 The classic solid state transformation from vanadium precursors to rutile VO2(R) is slow and costly.

 A transformation from goethite VOOH to synthetic "paramontroseite" VO2 to the desired monoclinic VO2(M) promises to greatly reduce cost and time.